 Sustainability at the Campus Rec Center

-The Recreation Center at Sonoma State University is committed to a sustainable model in order to meet our present needs without denying resources to the future.
+The Recreation Center at Sonoma State University is committed to operating under a sustainable model in order to meet our present needs without denying resources to the future.
 The Campus Recreation mission states “…through the design and operation of our facility, Campus Rec demonstrates a profound commitment to a sustainable society in hopes that we can help pioneer a vision for conservation and energy efficiency.”
 Campus Recreation currently utilizes the National Intramural and Recreational Sports Association (NIRSA) Commission on Sustainability model to educate staff and participants as well as inform business management decisions.
 Campus Recreation has composed a sustainable business policy statement to outline specific practices and principles that we strive to uphold throughout our operation.

 On February 26th, 2014 SSU Campus Recreation was recognized by the Bay Area Green Business Program of Sonoma County with a Green Business Certificate.
 The certificate recognizes that “Campus Recreation has taken steeps beyond compliance to conserve resources and protect the environment in accordance with the Bay Area Green Business Program standards”.
 This recognition comes as a result of the efforts of Pam Su, former Director of Campus Recreation, David Liebman, Campus Rec Sustainability and Outdoor Pursuits Programmer and ongoing efforts on behalf of past and present staff and students to value sustainability in facilities and operations.
 Our hope is that through conscious responsible behavior we will live more harmoniously with the ecosystem to which we belong and inspire others to do the same.